revertio/has-moved-to-thisdata/README.md

-# has-moved-to-thisdata
+# revertio is now ThisData
-The revertio organization repositories can now be found at github.com/thisdata
+The revertio organization repositories can now be found at https://github.com/thisdata